 Faster transition rates from open to closed-canopy habitats

 When looking at the observed states – that is, the transition rates between closed and open canopy regardless of rate class (Figure 2) – our results show that lineages in closed canopy biomes have significantly lower turnover rates (median 0.65 events per million years, e/my) than those in open canopy biomes (0.73 e/my; phylo t-test comparison p = 0.030) or widespread (0.78 e/my phylo t-test comparison p = 0.017) across all clades (Figure 3a).
 Turnover in open-canopy biomes and widespread across both biomes were not found to be significantly different from one another (phylo t-test comparison p = 0.219).
-Lower turnover rates in closed-canopy environments has several potential explanations: (1) long-lived life forms that dominate lineages in these areas generally have longer generation times, which tends to correlate with slower rates of molecular evolution and adaptations, thus lower speciation rates (Petit and Hampe, 2006); (2) many closed canopy biomes in the tropics are thought to have been more stable through time than open ones which have been more impacted by sea level fluctuations, mountain uplift, and climate change , which would in turn increase both local speciation and extinction rates (e.g. Madriñán et al., 2013; Vasconcelos et al., 2020).
+Lower turnover rates in closed-canopy environments has several potential explanations: (1) long-lived life forms that dominate lineages in these areas generally have longer generation times, which tends to correlate with slower rates of molecular evolution and adaptation, thus lower speciation rates (Petit and Hampe, 2006); (2) many closed canopy biomes in the tropics are thought to have been more stable through time than open ones which have been more impacted by sea level fluctuations, mountain uplift, and climate change , which would in turn increase both local speciation and extinction rates (e.g. Madriñán et al., 2013; Vasconcelos et al., 2020).
 It is important to note, however, that although these differences make biological sense, they cease from being significant when only the 26 clades with support for more than one rate class are kept (Supplementary Information x).
 That can be related to either a lack of power to find significance, since the sample size is smaller, or a statement of what has been observed in the recent literature of trait-dependent diversification: once rate heterogeneity is considered, then observed states are poor predictors of speciation and extinction rates (Helmstetter et al., 2023).

 Figure 3: Box plots and distribution of the log turnover rates associated with closed canopy (orange), open canopy (dark green), and widespread (light green).
 We found that turnover rates of the closed canopy habitat were significantly lower than both open canopy and widespread lineages, with closed canopy habitats expected to have one fewer speciation or extinction event every million years. (b) Transition rates between observed states.
 Transitions from widespread to closed canopy were significantly faster than widespread to open habitats.